mailgun/documentation/source/libraries.rst

 Node.js
 =======

 Check out the available `node modules <https://www.npmjs.org/search?q=mailgun>`_ from the community.

+We also have a step by step tutorial post on `sending email with Node.js <http://blog.mailgun.com/how-to-send-transactional-emails-in-a-nodejs-app-using-the-mailgun-api/>`_.

 cURL
 ====